Markham City Council: City Council (2022-present)

-Regional councillor represents the city at York Regional Council.
-By default the mayor is also a member of Regional Council as well.
+Regional councillors are elected at-large to represent the city at York Regional Council.
+By default the mayor is also a member of the Regional Council.

 Vacancies

 City council vacancies are filled by a by-election, as in the case in 2009 when then Ward 3 councillor Joseph Virgilio resigned to become Regional Councillor and Don Hamilton elected as the new Ward 3 councillor.

 Prior to the Ward 3 by-election Joseph Virgilio was appointed to fill the vacancy left by the death of Regional Councillor Tony Wong.

 Committees

 Committees are created and chair and represented by city councillors to deal with issues and by-laws that impact the city.
 The chair and vice-chairs are elected selected by the mayor.